DrSkyRitik-15/Count-App/README.md

 2. Open the project in Android Studio.
 3. Connect an Android device or use an emulator.
 4. Build and run the app.
-5. Use the "+" and "-" buttons to adjust the counter value.
+5. Use the "count" and "reset" buttons to adjust the counter value.

 ## Key Learning Outcomes
 - Practiced Kotlin basics, including variables, functions, and event handling.